lingnand/VIMonad/README.md

     * `M-h`: reboot
     * `M-b`: input `vb ` in the prompt and enter [vimb][vimb] completion environment
     * `M-k`: input `tk ` in the prompt and enter [task][task] completion environment

+## Disclaimer

+I've put a lot of effort into VIMonad over the years, but there is no guarantee that it will work on your system.
+More specifically:

+* I haven't got a chance to test it on any computer other than my own personal one
+* VIMonad might cause slowdown (as compared to the vanilla XMonad)

+If you intend to try VIMonad and have encountered any problem, you're welcome to use the [issue tracker](https://github.com/lynnard/VIMonad/issues).

 [xmonad.hs]: .xmonad/xmonad.hs "VIMonad template configuration"
 [FMC]: http://github.com/lynnard/fmc "FMD radio client"